Remembered by Ransomes, Sims & Jefferies with entrance gates, dedicated in May 1958, at Ransomes Sports’ Centre, Sidegate Avenue, Ipswich.

 George joined 609 Squadron, of the Auxiliary Air Force in the summer of 1938, at Yeadon, West Yorkshire.

-He transferred to the newly formed 616 Squadron in November 1938, operating from Kenley, Surrey.
+He transferred to the newly formed 616 South Yorkshire Fighter Squadron on the 1st November 1938, operating from Kenley, Surrey.

 George was called to full-time service on the 24th August 1939.